Can a Contract Be Voided If One Party Lacks ‘Capacity’?

 In a smart contract context, determining the capacity of a wallet owner remains a significant legal challenge.

-What Professional Certifications Can Qualify an Individual as an Accredited Investor?
+What Is the Income Requirement for an Individual to Qualify as an Accredited Investor?